Italian playing cards: Industrie und Glück

 Industrie und Glück is a deck used in Trieste and Trentino-Alto Adige/Südtirol for tarot card games.
 They originated in the Austro-Hungarian Empire, and are named for the German inscription on the second trump card.

 Spanish-suited decks

 Spanish suits are used for the Napoletane, Sarde, Romagnole and Siciliane card patterns, which cover the southern half of the Italian peninsula and the islands of Sardinia and Sicily, and also the Piacentine deck from the northern city of Piacenza.

-Spanish-suited cards differ from the Italian-suited northern decks in that clubs (bastoni) are depicted as simple cudgels or tree branches, and the swords (spade) are straight longswords rather than curved scimitars.
+Spanish-suited cards differ from the Italian-suited northern decks in that clubs (bastoni) are depicted as cudgels, and the swords (spade) are straight longswords rather than curved scimitars.

 Napoletane

 The Napoletane pattern is very widely used across southern and central Italy.
 It has a number of unique and characteristic cards, including the 3 of Clubs which features a grotesque mask with a large moustache, silhouettes of farming activities on the 5 of Swords, and the Horse/Cavalier (Cavallo) of Swords being portrayed as a Moor, wearing a turban and holding a scimitar.

 The Ace of Coins features a double-headed eagle with two open circles; the lower circle was traditionally for the tax stamp.